yoren/gravityflow/readme.txt

 1. Download the zipped file.
 1. Extract and upload the contents of the folder to /wp-contents/plugins/ folder
-1. Go to the Plugin management page of WordPress admin section and enable the 'Gravity Forms Approval Add-On' plugin
+1. Go to the Plugin management page of WordPress admin section and enable the 'Gravity Flow' plugin

 == Frequently Asked Questions ==